The Fan Theorem, its strong negation, and the determinacy of games: The formal system

 \subsection{The basic axioms}

-There are two kinds of variables, \textit{numerical} variables $m,n,p,\ldots$, whose intended range is the set $\mathbb{N}$ of the natural numbers, and \textit{function} variables $\alpha, \beta, \gamma, \ldots$, whose intended range is the set $\mathcal{N}$ of all infinite sequences of natural numbers, that is, functions from $\mathbb{N}$ to $\mathbb{N}$.
+$\mathsf{BIM}$, introduced in \cite[Section 6]{veldman2011b}, has two kinds of variables, \textit{numerical} variables $m,n,p,\ldots$, whose intended range is the set $\omega$ of the natural numbers, and \textit{function} variables $\alpha, \beta, \gamma, \ldots$, whose intended range is the set $\omega^\omega$ of all infinite sequences of natural numbers.
 There is a numerical constant $0$.
 There are five unary function constants: $Id$, a name for the identity function, $\underline{0}$, a name for the zero function, $S$, a name for the successor function, and $K$, $L$, names for the projection functions.
-There is one binary function symbol $J$, a name for the pairing function.
+There is one binary function symbol $J$, a name for the pairing function on $\omega$.
 From these symbols \textit{numerical terms} are formed in the usual way.
-The basic terms are the numerical variables and the numerical constant and more generally, a term is obtained from earlier constructed terms by the use of a function symbol.
-The function constants $\mathit{Id}$, $\underline 0$, $S$, $K$ and $L$ and the function variables are at this stage the only \textit{function terms}.
-As the theory develops, names for operations on infinite sequences will be introduced and more complicated function terms will appear.
+The basic terms are the numerical variables and the numerical constant and other terms are obtained from earlier constructed terms by the use of a function symbol with parentheses indicating function application.
+The function constants $\mathit{Id}$, $\underline 0$, $S$, $K$ and $L$ and the function variables are the only \textit{function terms}.

-There are two equality symbols, $=_0$ and $=_1$.
-The first symbol may be placed between numerical terms only and the second one between function terms only.
+$\mathsf{BIM}$ has two equality symbols, $=_0$ and $=_1$.
+The first symbol may be placed between numerical terms and the second one between function terms.
 When confusion seems improbable we simply write $=$ and not $=_0$ or $=_1$.
 The usual axioms for equality are part of $\mathsf{BIM}$.
 A \textit{basic formula} is an equality between numerical terms or an equality between function terms.
 A \textit{basic formula in the strict sense} is an equality between numerical terms.
 We obtain the formulas of the theory from the basic formulas by using the connectives, the numerical quantifiers and the function quantifiers.
-The logic of the theory is of course intuitionistic logic.